-Students who earn a GPA of 3.5-3.74 and have no grades of Incompletes (I) or Failure (F) or ungraded courses will be placed on the Honor Roll.
+Students who earn a GPA of 3.5-3.74 and have no grades of Incompletes (I) or Failure (F) or ungraded courses will be placed on the Dean's List.

 Keiser recognizes students who have maintained high academic achievement throughout their education through the following graduation honors.